Local Education Agency (LEA)

 - What can LEA reimbursement be used for and how are these decisions made?

 State regulation establishes broad outlines for the types of supplemental services which can be funded.
 In addition, the CA Department of Health Services, as well as the Collaborative, further define how the money is allocated.
-For example, the California Department of Health Services has informed districts that professional conference attendance does not qualify as a supplemental service.

 - What constitutes supplanting or supplementing (and what is allowed)?